 - overuse of medication

 The pain of either primary or secondary headaches can vary in severity and duration.
-Some people may not experience headaches often while others might have a headache on several days each week.
+Some people may not experience headaches often, while others might have a headache several days each week.

 Other symptoms may occur, depending on the type of headache a person experiences.
-For example, migraines might also lead to nausea and increasing sensitivity to sound or light.
+For example, migraine might also lead to nausea and increased sensitivity to sound or light.

 Diabetes headaches tend to cause moderate to severe levels of pain.
-A severe headache is one that significantly affects a person’s ability to resume normal function in everyday life.
+A severe headache significantly affects a person’s ability to resume usual function in everyday life.